 - 3-tier clear storage latched box

-These materials were intentionally moved to the left side of the cabinet so that they are closer to the art carts and dining table.
+These materials were intentionally moved to the left side of the cabinet to be closer to the art carts and dining table.

 Previously, these craft and school supplies were on the opposite side of the cabinet.